- Site Builder is available to those using items (Inventory > Items), a feature of our classic version of Checkfront.

 For daily and nightly bookings, the inputs will appear as start and end date blocks, as seen in the image below.
 By default, the dates displayed are today’s date as the start date with tomorrow’s date as the end date.
 If a customer has used the booking search on a previous page, the date inputs will populate with the last dates they searched.
 To change the start date, simply select the start date, opening a calendar displaying the current month and following month.
 Any unavailable dates grayed out.
 Once a start date is selected, the end date block automatically activates and as the customer hovers over potential end dates, the date range becomes highlighted, making it easy to discern the dates being selected.

 Time Slot Bookings

-For time slot items, selecting the date for the booking is similar to that of daily/nightly bookings.
+For timeslot items or products, selecting the date for the booking is similar to that of daily/nightly bookings.
 However, there will only be one date available to select, rather than a start and end date.
-In addition to the date selector, the time slots (configured for the item in your Checkfront account), will display below the date field.
+In addition to the date selector, the time slots (configured for the item or product in your Checkfront account), will display below the date field.
 The user simply selects the time slot they want by clicking on it.

-For hourly items, selecting the date for the booking is, again, similar to that of daily/nightly bookings.
+For hourly items or flextime products, selecting the date for the booking is, again, similar to that of daily/nightly bookings.
 However, based on how your inventory is configured, there may only be one date available to select, or, both start and end dates.
 In addition to the date selector, the available start and end times are displayed in separate drop-down menus.